JoBCB/shape_sharing/README.md

 ## References:
 #### Syntaxes and glossaries of language(s) for movement(s).

-> "Choreography is the term that presides over a class of ideas: an idea is perhaps in this case a thought or suggestion as to a possible course of action. " at [Choreographic Objects by William Forsythe](http://www.williamforsythe.com/essay.html)
-More quotes from the same author:
+> "Choreography is the term that presides over a class of ideas: an idea is perhaps in this case a thought or suggestion as to a possible course of action. " at [Choreographic Objects by William Forsythe](http://www.williamforsythe.com/essay.html); more quotes from the same author:

 > "Choreographies model uncertain outcomes";